-- The Airport Creek Bridge would be reconstructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.
+- The Airport Creek Bridge would be reconstructed replaced with a new bridge constructed to be 36 feet wide. - Seley Road would be constructed as a 36-foot-wide, gravel surface road from Lewis Reef Road to approximately the end of the Airport Reserve.

 Bridge Structure.
 The Alternative C3-4 bridge across Tongass Narrows would be 48 feet wide and approximately 4,190 feet long.
 The maximum height of the bridge over the navigational channel would be approximately 280 feet above mean higher high water (MHHW).
 The main span of the bridge would have a vertical navigational clearance of 200 feet above MHHW and a horizontal navigational clearance of 550 feet (see Figure 2.5).
-The design requires an adjustment of the cruise ship navigational trackline slightly to the east (i.e., toward Revillagigedo Island) so that it would be centered under the main span of the bridge.31 The main span of the bridge would be over water with depths in excess of 40 feet (at low tide).
+The design requires an adjustment of the cruise ship navigational trackline slightly to the east (i.e., toward Revillagigedo Island) so that it would be centered under the main span of the bridge.
+The main span of the bridge would be over water with depths in excess of 40 feet (at low tide).
 These clearances would accommodate one-way passage of cruise ships (i.e., only one cruise ship could pass under the bridge at one time) and two-way passage of most other ships (including AMHS ferries).

 Cost.
-The cost to construct this alternative is estimated to be \$223 million.
-According to estimates, the 75-year lifecycle cost of this alternative would be approximately \$222 million.
-The average annual O&M cost would be approximately \$244,000.32 An electronic toll facility would add \$85,000 in construction costs and approximately \$150,000 in O&M costs.
-Assuming a pervehicle toll of \$5 initially and \$2 after the first 4 years, adding tolling to Alternative C3-4 would reduce the lifecycle cost to approximately \$214 million.^{33 34}
+The cost to construct this alternative is estimated to be \$305223 million.
+According to estimates, the 75-year lifecycle cost of this alternative would be approximately \$22232 million.
+The average annual O&M cost would be approximately \$244,000.
+An electronic toll facility would add \$85,000 in construction costs and approximately \$150,000 in O&M costs.
+Assuming a per-vehicle toll of \$5 initially and \$2 after the first 4 years, adding tolling to Alternative C3-4 would reduce the lifecycle cost to approximately \$214 million.
+44_45

-The total life cost of this alternative would be approximately \$391 million.
-With a toll, this alternative would generate approximately \$56 million in total revenue, which would reduce the total life cost to approximately \$335 million.35
+The total life cost of this alternative would be approximately \$391-490 million.
+With a toll, this alternative Assuming a per-vehicle toll of \$5 initially and \$2 after the first 4 years, adding tolling to Alternative C3-4 would generate approximately \$56-63 million in total revenue, which would reduce the total life cost to approximately \$335-427 million.
+(See Appendix F for detailed cost information.)